 Another great thing about this coffee maker is that it is super easy to clean, and requires absolutely no electricity to work.
 You can use it anywhere in the world, and you’ll get delicious cold brew coffee every time.

 This coffee maker is only about 6” long and weighs just 0.74 lbs.
-I love that it’s so small, because it means you literally throw it any bag and you won’t even feel it inside – that’s the definition of a portable coffee maker for me!
+I love that it’s so small because it means you literally throw it in any bag and you won’t even feel it inside – that’s the definition of a portable coffee maker for me!

 One other thing worth noting is that the Presto coffee maker is entirely made from plastic, which is why it is so lightweight.
 But that also means it’s not super durable, so just be careful what you are carrying it in.